 If you only have one day in Bucharest, follow the itinerary for 1 Day in Bucharest to see all the best places to visit in the capital city.

-1. Visit Palatul Parlamentului (Palace of the Parliament)
+1. Palatul Parlamentului (Palace of the Parliament)

 As for the interior, there are several chambers for the Parliament of Romania, three museums and a conference centre.
-But about 70% of the building is actually empty.
+But about 70% of the building is empty.

-So maybe take a few photographs in front of the Parliament building.
+Consider taking a few photographs in front of the Parliament building.
 Also, you can check out the manicured lawns and fountains on Bulevardul Unirii directly in front of the Parliament building.

-Address: Strada Izvor 2-4, București
+Address: Strada Izvor 2-4, București | Hours: tours by appointment only (at 1 & 3pm)

 If this is your first time visiting Bucharest, I highly recommend joining a free walking tour around the Old Town.
-This is an excellent introduction to the city where an experienced local guide can show you around.
+This is an excellent introduction to the city, where an experienced local guide can show you around.
 And he also has a ton of interesting stories.

 - Palatul Voievodal Curtea Veche (Curtea Veche Palace) – Vlad III Dracula’s palace, but only ruins are left.